 2. Fresh Ideas Are How To Appear On Search Engines

-Listening to the un-initiated in your industry or paying close attention to prospects is a big flipping deal.
+Listening to the un-initiated in your industry or paying close attention to prospects is a big deal.
 Listen to the rookies.
 Listen to how your ideal customers speak about your product for the first time.
 Listen to how your parents or grandparents talk about your work.
 Write down their language first, then correct and indoctrinate them into your culture later.
+(Check out my 2-minute method on how to become a better listener.)

 I ask my client’s sales teams to do a simple exercise.
 Keep a note pad when you visit new clients and write down terminology they use, especially if they use improper terms, odd jargon, or phrases you’ve never heard.
 Their fresh perspective is key.